 In addition, they have to publish details online, including how much money they have been allocated, how they intend to spend it, how they spent their previous year’s allocation and how it made a difference to the attainment of disadvantaged pupils.

 How to claim your child’s pupil premium

-Prior to April 2018, children qualified for free school meals – and accordingly pupil premium – if you received any of the following benefits:
+Children qualify for free school meals – and accordingly pupil premium – if you receive any of the following benefits:

 - Income support